case study

 The scale made this complex.
 More than 450,000 students across primary schools to junior colleges.
 Over 40 subjects, many offered across 2 to 3 curriculum bands and multiple year levels.
 The information architecture had to hold across all of that.

 My discovery quickly surfaced something the product team hadn't fully mapped: content maps, owned by the curriculum division, were information architecture central to how Browse would need to work.
+These "translated" the curriculum for our site, and all publicly available modules were tagged to it.

 I ran usability testing and surveys with students, teachers, curriculum specialists, content map owners, and members of the original team who built the first Browse feature.